Vexed01/Vex-Cogs/docs/cogs/status.rst

 updated, I will then add the update to the original message.
 Best used in a dedicated status channel.

+If you don't specify a channel, I will use the current channel.

 .. _status-command-statusset-edit-webhook:

 """"""""""""""""""""""